stelligent/config-lint/README.md

 * Create a Provider interface for AWS calls, create a mock for testing SecurityGroupLinter
 * Refactor lambda.go so unit tests can be written
 * Maybe assertions for every,some,none expressions should be renamed to expressions
+* Starting to have inconsistent naming in ops: is-true, is-false, has-properties vs. present, absent, empty, null
+* Add options to Assertion type, for things like 'ignore-case' for string compares?